AlgoMaster Logo

 For "eat": a=1, e=1, t=1.
 For "tea": a=1, e=1, t=1.
 Same frequency count, same key.

-The trick is converting this frequency array into a hashable key.
-A common approach is to join the counts with a delimiter, like #1#0#0#0#1#0#0...#1#0#0... (where each number represents the count for a, b, c, ..., z).
-This produces a unique string for each distinct frequency pattern.
+The frequency array then has to become a hashable key.
+One way is to join the counts with a delimiter, like #1#0#0#0#1#0#0...#1#0#0..., where each number is the count for a, b, c, ..., z.
+This produces one string per distinct frequency pattern, avoids sorting, and brings the per-string cost down from O(k log k) to O(k).

 Algorithm